JackieForest/SciTikZ/README.md

   </a>
 </p>

+🎉🎉🎉 SciTikZ is accepted by ACM MM 2026!

 ## 📌Introduction

 This repository provides the implementation, data processing, training, and evaluation code for **SciTikZ**, a framework for synthesizing executable LaTeX/TikZ code from scientific graphics images.